PlanetUI/flare/README.md

 # Flare ERP (Enterprise Resource Planning)

-Flare ERP is simple ERP built with svelte

-will be used for online learning platform
+Flare ERP is simple ERP built with svelte and will be used for online learning platform.